-- 4 small cans of refridgerated buttermilk biscuits not flaky or layers variety
+- 4 small cans of refrigerated buttermilk biscuits not flaky or layers variety

 - 1 cup white sugar

-- Lightly grease an 8x8 glass baking dish.
+- Lightly grease an 8x8 inch glass baking dish.

 - In a bowl, mix the cocoa powder and sugar.

-- Take a very small amount of Nutella, about the size of 3 kernels of corn, and place it in the middle of the flattened biscuit.
+- Take a very small amount of Nutella, about the size of 3 corn kernels, and place it in the middle of the flattened biscuit.
 Bring up the sides of the biscuit around the Nutella and pinch them together, forming a little ball.

-- Place the ball, seam side down, in the baking dish, starting at a corner.
+- Roll the ball in the cocoa-sugar mixture, then place ball, seam side down, in the baking dish, starting at one corner.
 Repeat with all of the biscuit halves, forming 2 layers of Nutella-filled biscuit balls.
 Try not to squish them together but also try not to leave many gaps.

-- Melt the butter in the microwave, then pour it into the bowl with whatever cocoa powder and sugar is left after all of the biscuit balls have been coated.
-Mix really well.
+- Melt the butter in the microwave, then pour it into the bowl with whatever cocoa powder and sugar is remaining.
+Mix well then pour the mixture, as evenly as possible, over the Nutella filled biscuits.

-- Bake at 350 degrees for about 20 minutes to half an hour.
-It's a good idea to set the dish on a baking sheet with sides, just in case any of the chocolate caramel overflows the pan during baking.
-After 20 minutes, lift up one of the balls in the middle of the dish to see if the bottom layer is fully cooked.
-If not, leave it in for another 10 minutes or so.
+- Bake at 350˚F for about 20-30 minutes.* After 20 minutes, lift up a top ball in the middle of the dish to see if the bottom layer is fully cooked.
+If not, leave it in for another 5-10 minutes.

-- When the biscuits are done, remove from the oven and let it cool for about 5 minutes, but don't let it sit for more than 15, since the caramel will begin to harden and your monkey bread will stick to the pan.
+- When the biscuits are done, remove from oven and cool for about 5 minutes before serving.
+Do not rest for more than 15 minutes as the caramel will begin to harden and the monkey bread will stick to the pan.

-- You can serve it straight from the baking dish, or you can get fancy and carefully place a plate over the top of the pan (use oven mitts for this!), then quickly but CAREFULLY flip the plate and baking dish over, so that the monkey bread is on the plate with the baking dish on top.
+- **To Invert: Place a plate over the top of the pan, and use oven mitts to CAREFULLY flip the plate and baking dish over, so that the monkey bread is on the plate with the baking dish on top.
 Slowly ease the baking dish off, and you should have a steaming hot mountain of delicious chocolate monkey bread glistening with sweet chocolate caramel sauce.